Desktop Viewer Manual

 MuPDF OpenGL Viewer

-The OpenGL based viewer can read PDF, XPS, CBZ, and EPUB documents.
-It compiles on any platform that GLFW supports.
+The OpenGL based viewer can read PDF, XPS, CBZ, EPUB, and FB2 documents.
+It compiles on any platform that GLUT supports.
 The latest release builds on Linux, Windows, and macOS.

 Command Line Options